-Whenever you change your address and contact details, particularly your mobile phone number, you should inform your Head of Department, Tom Poultney or Programme Manager, Paul Danby immediately.
+Whenever you change your address and contact details, particularly your mobile phone number, you should inform your Programme Manager Paul Danby immediately.
 This will ensure we can always contact you in an emergency.

 The school will inform you of cancelled classes as soon as possible via text to the mobile phone number we have for you on our contact records.
 It is your responsibility to ensure that we have your most up-to-date mobile phone number.